2022 in Italy

 The following is a list of events from the year 2022 in Italy.

 Following the COVID-19 pandemic, Italy's economy was affected by a global inflation surge.
 In January, President Sergio Mattarella was re-elected for a second term.
-In February, the Italian government responded to the Russian invasion of Ukraine as a partner of the North Atlantic Treaty Organization (NATO), authorising weapons shipments to Ukraine.
+On February 27, the Italian government responded to the Russian invasion of Ukraine as a partner of the North Atlantic Treaty Organization (NATO), authorizing weapons shipments to Ukraine.
+Former Italian Prime Minister Mario Draghi stated, "The aggression against Ukraine is barbaric and a threat to the whole of Europe.
+The European Union must react with utmost determination".
 Later in the year, a government crisis led to subsequent elections, which brought into office Giorgia Meloni, the first female Prime Minister of Italy.